$\alpha$-nucleus optical potentials from chiral effective field theory $NN$ interactions: Optical potentials

-Between composite projectiles, a simple way to account for excitation and other inelastic processes is to consider complex potentials, known as optical potentials~\cite{Fesh58}.
+Between composite projectiles, a simple way to account for excitation and other inelastic processes is to consider complex interactions, known as optical potentials~\cite{Fesh58}.
 A general optical potential can be written as a sum of a real term independent of the energy, and a real and an imaginary terms dependent on the energy:

 The resulting double-folding potential sum of Eqs.~(\ref{eq:direct}) and~(\ref{eq:exchange}) is purely real.
-To determine the imaginary part, a simple zeroth order assumption is to consider it proportional to the real double-folding potential: $W=N_W V_\text{F}$~\cite{Pere09ImDFPot}, where $N_W$ is a proportionality constant that in our previous works~\cite{Dura17DFP,Dura20ImDisp} was taken in the range 0.6--0.8.
-We have observed a much better agreement with data when dispersion relations are used to construct $W$ from the real part of the folding interaction~\cite{Fesh92Theo,Dura20ImDisp}.
-These relations link the energy-dependent real part of an optical potential with its imaginary part.
-If we can write the local complex optical potential $U$ between two nuclei as Eq.~(\ref{eq:U_F}), then its imaginary part can be calculated through~\cite{Carl89Dispersion,Gonz01DisRel}:
+A simple way to determine the imaginary part $W$ is to assume it proportional to the real double-folding potential ~\cite{Alv03ImPot,Pere09ImDFPot},

+where $N_W$ is a constant, which we take in the range 0.6--0.8~\cite{Pere09ImDFPot,Dura17DFP}.
+Alternatively, we find a much better agreement with data when the Kramers-Kronig relations~\cite{Kron26Disp,Kram27Disp,Carl89Dispersion} are used to construct $W$ from $V_\text{F}$~\cite{Dura20ImDisp}.
+Writing the local complex optical potential $U$ between two nuclei as Eq.~(\ref{eq:U_F}), its imaginary part can be calculated through:

 where $\mathcal{P}$ represents the principal value integral.